 Besides, you can do it almost for free, not at the expense of your career or private life.

 Analysing popular distance education providers, we wondered what makes them so successful.
 A pricing list?
-Courses from prestigious colleges and universities?
-Or a set of e-learning platform features?
+Courses from prestigious colleges or perhaps a set of e-learning platform features?

 Today we’d like to focus on the last factor and explain how to create an e-learning website that will be a real blast.